Carmel Art Association: History

-The CAA was founded on August 8, 1927, by a small group of artists who gathered at “Gray Gables,” the modest home and studio of Miss Josephine M. Culberston and Ida Johnson at the corner of Seventh and Lincoln in Carmel-by-the-Sea, California.
+The CAA was founded on August 8, 1927, by a small group of artists who gathered at “Gray Gables,” the modest home and studio of Josephine M. Culbertson and Ida A. Johnson at the corner of Seventh and Lincoln in Carmel-by-the-Sea, California.
 The originator of the plan was Jennie V. Cannon of Berkeley, California, who was a frequent visitor to Carmel and owned a summer cottage there.
-Nineteen artists found their respective paths to Carmel from all corners of the world.
-Each desired a greater sense of community, a spirit of collaboration, and a place to show their work.
-Before the meeting concluded, they had established an association with a mission “to advance art and cooperation among artists, secure a permanent exhibition space, and promote greater fellowship between artists and the public."
 Pedro Joseph de Lemos of Carmel was elected the first president of the CAA in August 1927.
 A constitution presented by Ada B. Champlin was accepted with some amendments.

-In late October 1927, the exhibition of 41 artists took place in Herbert Heron's Seven Arts Building in Carmel.
-Exhibitors were Mary DeNeale Morgan, John O'Shea, Percy Gray, Jennie Cannon, and others.
+In late October 1927, the exhibition of 41 artists took place in Seven Arts Building in Carmel.
 The association filed articles of incorporation on January 26, 1934.
-Directors included John O'Shea, William Ritschel, Jo Mora, Paul Dougherty, Armin Hansen, Edda Maxwell Health, and Charlton Fortune.

-In 1933, the gallery was moved to its present location on Dolores Street, when the organization purchased the former studio of artist and playwright Ira Mallory Remsen (1876-1928), with a loan from businessman Barnet J. Segal (1898-1985).
-Architect Clay Otto designed and Michael J. Murphy did the expansion of the existing building in 1938.
-It is a two-story wood and adobe brick and concrete block framed art gallery.
-The sculpture garden in front of the building was designed by artist William P. Silva (1859-1948).
-The gallery was registered with the California Register of Historical Resources on May 10, 2002.
-The building is significant under California Register criterion 1, as the oldest, continuously operating artist-owned cooperative art gallery in California.